rehierl/node-tree-outliner/3-basic-design/3-7-0-current-section.md

 <!-- ======================================================================= -->
 ## list of sections vs. tree of sections

-Processing the above fragment will, according to the default definitions, result in the following tree of sections:
+Processing the above fragment according to the default definitions will result in the following section tree:

 ```
 s0 - s1 - s2 - s3 - s4 -|- s6 - s7
                         |- s8 - s9
 ```

-The following observation can be made, if the above trace of section sequences is compared to that tree:
+If the above trace of section sequences is compared to that tree, the following observations can be made:

-A section sequence represents a path in the tree of sections, which connects the root section with the current section.
+A section sequence represents a path in the section tree, that connects the root section with the current section.
 That is, the section sequence is just another rooted path of nodes.

 Note that the overall trace of sequences has itself no particular order.
 That is, because any sequence may appear multiple times at different positions.
 In order to get a specific order, one would have to exclude those repetitions, which would require a clear definition of when to log a list of sections (e.g. based on the enter/open events).